ElvinLit/elvinlit.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year undergraduate student studying Mathematics–Computer Science at UC San Diego.
-I enjoy exploring various mathematical tools, and my primary research interests lie in Machine Learning—particularly in research, engineering, or infrastructure.
+I enjoy exploring various mathematical tools, and my primary research interests lie in Statistics and Machine Learning - whether it be in research, engineering, or infrastructure.

 Selected Experience
 ======